 Known for its $5 gigs and filled with newbies and pros in different fields worldwide, Fiverr doesn’t need a formal introduction anymore.

 This marketplace allows you to create proofreading gigs and sell them at any rate, with $5 as the minimum service fee.

 To do well on Fiverr, create a portfolio that stands out and promises what you can deliver.
 You may not make a lot of money for the first few months, but if you offer quality service, I don’t see why it would be difficult to build traction.

 6. Proofreading Pal

-Proofreading Pal is a platform of its own kind.
+Proofreading Pal is a platform of its kind.
 Instead of hiring just anyone who can proofread, the company hires individuals in colleges and experienced graduates.

 7. Get Editing Jobs

 The Get Editing Jobs is one of the best online communities and job boards to join if you’re serious about working online.
-Specifically, it’s a good platform to use if you’re searching for proofreading jobs to do remotely.
+Specifically, it’s a good platform to use if you’re searching for proofreading jobs remotely.

 8. Proof Reading Services

 Are you looking for a full-time proofreading job?
-Maybe you have another full-time job and you would like to do proofreading on a part-time basis?
+Maybe you have another full-time job, and you would like to do proofreading on a part-time basis?
 Proof Reading Services may have an opportunity for you.